CC103/leetcode/README.md

 # leetcode
-My own code for leetcode
+My own code for leetcode, record the process of learning